 The gut has a highly complex nervous system, referred to as the enteric nervous system.
 Some scientists even refer to it as the “

 Indeed, in some ways, it can be considered the first brain, because, evolutionarily speaking, it arrived on the scene before the “head brain.”

 “Insights into the gut-brain cross talk have revealed a complex communication system that not only ensures the proper maintenance of gastrointestinal homeostasis but is likely to have multiple effects on affect, motivation, and higher cognitive functions.”

-By interacting with the enteric nervous system, gut bacteria have a direct route of communication with the brain.
+By interacting with the enteric nervous system, gut bacteria have a

 Some research has already shown links between anxiety and changes in gut bacteria populations.
 For instance, one

 Other scientists have investigated whether anxiety might be treated using probiotics or prebiotics.
 Probiotic foods contain live microorganisms, and prebiotics are nondigestible ingredients that promote the growth of bacteria.

 One meta-analysis collated data from 34 studies investigating the impact of prebiotics and probiotics on depression and anxiety.
 Overall, researchers found no effect from prebiotics.
 However, they also concluded:

 “Probiotics yielded small but significant effects for depression and anxiety.”